 Alberto Moretti is going for the gold with the creation of the first wearable pair of 24-karat gold shoes.
 For the ladies, there’s a pair of heels, and for the guys, loafers.
 Each is covered in velvet and drenched in 24-karat gold.
 But expect to fork over some serious coinage for these shoes as prices start at $2,650 (or 2,000 euros).

-According to the brand’s Facebook page, the shoes were created in collaboration with HORO, a brand that has also made gold leaf T-shirts.
+The shoes were created in collaboration with HORO, a brand that has also made gold leaf T-shirts.
 The footwear will be available for purchase exclusively at five places around the world: Barneys in New York, Fred Segal in L.A., the Swank in Hong Kong, Level Shoe District in Dubai, and Harrods in London.